Back to Blog

 A 4-Week Plan to Improve WPM and Accuracy

-1. **Week 1: Reset mechanics.** Slow down, keep eyes on screen, return fingers to home row after each word.
+Week 1: Reset mechanics.
+Slow down deliberately, keep eyes on the screen at all times, and return fingers to home row after each word.
+This week is about eliminating the foundational habits that are capping your progress, not about achieving a particular speed.

 How to Know You Are Progressing